smich73/demos/Azure ML and cognitive/Cognitive In Action - demo script.md

 3. Caption bot – upload ‘cat on a bench’
 4. Murphy Bot – uses LUIS, bing image search, image processing to combine ‘ what if bill gates had a beard?’

+###Skyscanner BOT

+1. Say 'hi'
+2. Say 'Fly to Rome from Bristol next weekend'.Note identified from, to and also provided date for weekend
+3. Enter return date eg.  'Dec 4th'
+4. returned results - Note the use of carousel/hero cards
+5. Can set pro-active price alerts

+### EXCEL BOT

+1. Try http://aka.ms/excelbot or https://join.skype.com/bot/b938da29-09bc-4513-9349-85ec239e7886 to add the bot to your Skype (consumer) contacts.
+2. Open the excel sheet (one drive for business) - loancalc.xls – using edge or Chrome.
+Ensure it is opened for editing in the browser
+We want to show valuations and calculations changing and so have Excelbot working side-by-side with the Excel sheet.
+3. Say ‘hi’
+4. Authenticate with one drive for business credentials if required
+5. Say 'Look at loancalc'
+6. Say 'What is the value in C4'?
+7. Say 'What names are in the workbook?' (named ranges)
+8. Say 'What is the value of totalloancost?'
+9. Say 'Change that to  X'
+10. Say 'What are the charts in the workbook?'
+11. Say 'Show me chart2'